Adjectives that describe you include: reflective, abstract thinking, contemplative, conceptual, creative, and visionary.

 On the Shadow Side

-- You live in the world of ideas and have trouble coping with the inelegance of reality
+- You live in a world of ideas and have trouble coping with the inelegance of reality

-- You take too long generating ideas and never get to action
+- You take too long generating ideas and never get to the action

 Helpful links and Learning Tools